7 Ways to Improve Your Video Conferencing in China

 I’m a big fan of Logitech by the way…

 For meetings with 10 people, it sucks to have to huddle around a laptop.
-We use a widescreen TV from TCL.
-I can’t recall the details, but it was about USD400.
+We used a widescreen TV from TCL before .
+I can’t recall the details, but it was about 400 USD.
+That TV broke because a broken air conditioner leaked all over it, then we bought a Coocaa brand TV, which was also relatively low cost.
 We decided not to go high-end on this for two reasons: First, most of the TV bell-and-whistles wouldn’t be used, because we’re only using it as a screen basically.
 We aren’t using it to actually watch HD 3D movies or run apps.
 Second, the quality of video available via the Internet connection is the bottleneck, not the TV video quality.

 Even with all this cool gear, we found it’s important to set guidelines for conferencing behaviour and just practice.